casper-network/ceps/text/0095-nft-standard.md

 }
 ```

-### Contract Metadata Standard CEP-96

-To improve the integrity, discoverability, and user experience within the Casper ecosystem, implementers of the CEP-95 NFT Standard are strongly encouraged to also adopt the **CEP-96 Casper On-chain Contract Metadata Standard**.

-By implementing these metadata standard, CEP-95 contracts become easily identifiable, understandable, and trustworthy to end-users, explorers, wallets, and marketplaces.
-The adoption of the On-chain Contract Metadata Standard enhances the overall integrity and usability of the Casper blockchain ecosystem and helps build user trust.

-We strongly recommend incorporating this metadata standard alongside CEP-95 implementations to contribute positively to ecosystem consistency, transparency, and user-friendliness.

 ### Contract symbol metadata

 To keep contract metadata storage consistent it is strongly recommended to follow the CEP-96 standard.